×

 When we asked people what advice they would give someone preparing to move to Cuenca, they said:

 "Make a trip here first and look around, meet some local people, meet some real estate agents.
-Research a lot before you move," said one expat in Cuenca.
+Research a lot before you move," replied a member in Cuenca.

 View More Answers